zsakr/Machine-interpreter-/README.md

 The interpreter should detect input errors such invalid instructions or instructions with the wrong number of arguments, or unacceptable arguments such as two memory locations where prohibited.
 However, the only error message is the ever-helpful “???”.
 It should accept references to registers and memory locations with either upper- or lower-case font, e.g. M2 or m2, and instructions should be case-insensitive as well.
 It should detect overflow either on input or as the result of calculation and set the overflow flag accordingly.
 After an overflow caused by calculation, the value of the result register R0 should be set to ‘?’.
 If an instruction is invoked and one of the arguments is undefined, then the result should be undefined.
 If there is an error in an instruction, the program should continue allowing the user to try again after seeing the ‘???’ output.

-# Example run of the interepter
+# Example run of the interpreter:

     SM$ prints
     ?   ?  ?  ?  ? ? … ?
 0   0  0